avivasolutionsnl/Nyxie/README.md

 ### Benefits

-The following benefits are part of Hotcakes and can be selected in the bixfix tools.
+The following benefits are part of Nyxie and can be selected in the bixfix tools.

 #### Get a free gift
 Will add a free gift to the cart when the given qualification has been met.